aplteam/MarkAPL/Files/QuickIntro.md

 <a id="markapl" class="autoheaderlink"><h1>MarkAPLstrong></p>
 ~~~

-Note that not only the HTML but also a namespace `ns` is returned which, among other stuff, has a variable `report` that might carry warnings and error reports.
+Note that `Markdown2HTML` returns HTML and a namespace `ns`.
+The namespace contains, among other stuff, a variable `report` that might carry warnings and error reports.
 Ideally `report` is empty.

 This way of calling `Markdown2HTML` relies entirely on defaults.
 If you are not happy with those you must specify parameters in one of two ways: